We caught technicians at Best Buy, Mobile Klinik, Canada Computers and others snooping on our personal devices | CBC News

 KW PC and Cell repair noted its policy is that "all customers' data is private and should not be viewed unless it happens coincidentally while doing diagnostics," adding that it is re-implementing its data privacy policy for all employees.

-Link it Up said it is investigating and noted it has data-handling policies and procedures and "any employee found in violation of these policies will be subject to corrective action."
+Link it Up Dundas said it is investigating and noted it has data-handling policies and procedures and "any employee found in violation of these policies will be subject to corrective action."

 - MARKETPLACEBest Buy to review third-party marketplace after CBC investigation finds damaged products